 Our audition procedure is designed to enable us to find out about you

-- not just how good a performer you are, but what sort of a person you are and to assess whether you have the potential to be the sort of musician who will benefit from the approach that we have.
+We look at how good a performer you are, what sort of a person you are and to assess whether you have the potential to be the sort of musician who will benefit from the approach that we have.

 We aim to provide a positive and friendly atmosphere, and we want you to enjoy yourself!